johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Description

-  Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that will not be upgraded to HTTPS and will not show an error interstitial if HTTPS-First Mode is enabled.
-Organizations can use this policy to maintain access to servers that do not support HTTPS, without needing to disable "AutomaticHttpsDefault".
+  Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that will not be upgraded to HTTPS.
+Organizations can use this policy to maintain access to servers that do not support HTTPS, without needing to disable "AutomaticHttpsDefault" or "HttpsUpgradesEnabled".

 Supplied hostnames must be canonicalized: Any IDNs must be converted to their A-label format, and all ASCII letters must be lowercase.

 Blanket host wildcards (i.e., "*" or "[*]") are not allowed.
 Instead, HTTPS-First Mode and HTTPS Upgrades should be explicitly disabled via their specific policies.

 Note: This policy does not apply to HSTS upgrades.